top of page

 • Diners Club

-Third Tier - These institutions definitely do fossil fuel lending, but are relatively small fossil lenders, not in the league of the Worst global top fossil fuel lenders.
-Nonetheless, if you have a card from one of these and decide to keep it, communicate with the bank and ask them to drop their fossil fuel lending.
+Tier 4 - Smaller fossil lenders - These institutions definitely do fossil fuel lending, but are relatively small fossil lenders, not in the league of the Worst global top fossil fuel lenders.
+Nonetheless, each of them has some significant red flags listed about their fossil fuel involvement.
+If you have a card from one of these already and decide to keep it, communicate with the bank and ask them to drop their fossil fuel lending or other engagement.

 • Capital One